Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 #### RFI-lookup-and-save-user

-This playbook gets compromise identity details from Recorded Future Identity Intelligence and saves the data for further review and analysis.
+This playbook gets compromise identity details from Recorded Future Identity Intelligence and saves the data in Awuse Log Analytics Workspace for further review and analysis.

 Lookup returns more data than initial Search, so you will get the leaks' history for the email and other info.